DavePearce/Homepage/content/projects/djprof.md

 draft: false
 date: 2003-01-01
 title: "DJProf"
-subtitle: "An experimental Java profiling tool which employs AspectJ to insert the necessary instrumentation for profiling rather than, for example, the Java Machine Profiler Interface (JVMPI).
+description: "An experimental Java profiling tool which employs AspectJ to insert the necessary instrumentation for profiling rather than, for example, the Java Machine Profiler Interface (JVMPI).
 DJProf can be used to profile Java programs without modification (i.e. there is no need to recompile them for profiling) and does not require the user to have any knowledge of AspectJ. "
 tag: "djprof"
 ---